-Building successful hardware products from scratch has always been an exciting dream that wakes me up every morning.
-Such products which are made to solve real world problems and touch a million hearts will need an efficient, passionate and dedicated tech team.
+Building successful hardware products from scratch has always been an exciting dream that awakens me each morning.
+Products that are made to solve real world problems and touch a million hearts need an efficient, passionate and dedicated tech team.

 C.M. — Contract manufacturer who builds products in volumes on cost plus certain margins

 N.R.I — Non recurring investments like die tooling, mould making and manufacturing charges

 P.O. — Purchase orders that guarantee a volume of goods to be bought before certain time frame.

 This guy is the beginning and end of everything, a Mechatronics guru who understands a little bit of everything, just enough to smartly navigate the project to its finish line.
 A product architect can dream and perceive a product before it’s even made and has a strong understanding over the user requirements, market trends and is a mathematician when it comes to understanding costs and margins.
 Often found churning out deadlines and running behind product teams and interfacing among departments.
 The product brand language has to be clearly understood and the understanding of the limitations and possibilities of the team must be at the back of his hand.

 “A great product manager has the brains of an engineer, the heart of a designer, and the speech of a diplomat”